livechat/livechat-public-docs/site/content/build-integration/webhooks.md

 ---
-weight: 20
+weight: 30
 ---

-# Webhooks
+# Webhooks reference

-You can configure LiveChat to be immediately notified about particular events.
+LiveChat can send notifications when some particular action is performed.
 Such a notification is called a **webhook** – it’s just a simple HTTP request that LiveChat sends to your server when a particular event occurs.
 Check the basic auth example on the right.

-## Setting up the webhooks
+## Set up the webhooks for development

 > Go to **Settings > Integrations > Webhooks** and set up your webhook URLs
 > <img src="https://cdn.livechatinc.com/website/uploads/2015/03/finalizing-webhook-creation.jpg" alt="Finalizing web hook creation" width="500"/>